mdcruz/devopsplayground-26-cypress/README.md

 - Basic Javascript knowledge

 ## Setup
 The remote machine (connection details to be shared) will have all the programs you need to follow this session.
-For any technical assistance, please ask any member
+For any technical assistance, please ask around for help.

 ## Cypress Project Setup
 Once you are succesfully logged in to your instance, follow the steps below to setup Cypress.